6 reasons why leveraged investing might be right for you

 Contrary to popular belief, not all debt is bad.
 There are many instances where debt can be the best option for you or your business.

-When carefully considered, taking on debt can be part of a secure and balanced financial strategy.
+When carefully considered, taking on debt can be part of a secure and balanced financial plan.

 As a rule, if we keep a house for the long term (more than 10 years), the value will increase or stay about the same.
 And, if we needed to, we could sell the house and pay back our debt.

-Over the last year or two, companies have been borrowing money at record levels, ramping up a trend that’s been going on since well before the current crisis even started.
-It’s not just companies that are struggling either.
-It also includes safer parts of the economy, like banking and tech (including Apple).
+The world's largest companies have been borrowing money at record levels, ramping up a trend going on for decades.
+It's not just struggling companies either.
+It also includes safer parts of the economy, like banking and tech.

 The trick is to know which are the right circumstances and opportunities when a business should borrow money.